rafaelfichtner/EyesMovement/README.md

 This is an exercise to practice Web Development in JavaScript.
 It creates a web page with two eyes, that follow the mouse movement.

 ## How to run:
 Click [here](https://rafaelfichtner.github.io/EyesMovement/) to run the project.
-Move the mouse and the eye's will follow it.

 ## Roadmap for future improvements:
 - Change the eyes